CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 # if you add the alias into ~/.bashrc
 ```

-After you enter the passphrase, it will remember it until the terminal is open.
+After you enter the passphrase, it will remember it until the terminal is open or you remove the key from the agent with `ssh-add -D`.
 When you open the terminal again, you will have to run the script again and enter the passphrase again.

 ## GitHub push